Post

 • Use every-visit method.

-Stochastic Approxmimation refers to a broad class of stochastic and iterative algorithms solving root-finding or optimization problems.
+Stochastic Approximation refers to a broad class of stochastic and iterative algorithms solving root-finding or optimization problems.
 (From non-incremental to incremental methods.)

 • No expression of the objective function required.